michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - n: the outer side or surface of something
 - n: the region that is outside of something
 ### Family
-exterior: exteriorise, exteriorize, exteriorly, exteriors+;exteriorise: exteriorisation;exteriorize: exteriorization, exteriorized
+- exterior: exteriorise, exteriorize, exteriorly, exteriors+
+- exteriorise: exteriorisation
+- exteriorize: exteriorization, exteriorized
 ### Examples
 - Planned work on the 161-year-old home includes mechanical system upgrades, landscape and grounds improvements, security enhancements and interior and exterior restoration work.
 - From the exterior, the building possesses none of Prince’s flash.